calhoward/calhoward.github.io/_posts/2022-05-15-Hacking_Leviton_Fan_Humidity_Switch.md

 >This post is a WIP, check back soon!
 {: .prompt-tip }

-The *[Leviton IPHS5-1LW In-Wall Humidity Sensor & Fan Control](https://www.leviton.com/en/products/iphs5-1lw)* is a neat, novel method of controlling your bathroom fan.
-The humidity sensor only turns the fan on when it is needed, and then shuts off when air humidity return to normal.
+The [Leviton](https://www.leviton.com) *[IPHS5-1LW](https://www.leviton.com/en/products/iphs5-1lw)* in-wall humidity sensor & fan control is a neat, novel method of controlling your bathroom fan.
+The humidity sensor turns the fan on when humidity is sensed, and then shuts off when ambient humidity returns to normal.
 This is certainly useful as a modern convenicence, as well as a clever energy-saving device.

 As dandy as this little switch is, it's smart, but it's not *smart*.
 By *smart*, I mean *internet-of-things* smart.
 Unfortunately, this device's automation routines are subject and limited to its own local decision-making, and cannot be externally influenced nor read from.
+Alas, this can be fixed.

 ![]({{ site.baseurl }}/assets/img/2022/pexels-anete-lusina-4790264 Cropped-min.jpg)
 *Photo credit - [Anete Lusina](https://www.pexels.com/@anete-lusina/)*

-With some reverse engineering and hacking, we can get this switch online and connected to our home automation server by integrating its logic with an [ESP8266](https://www.espressif.com/en/products/socs/esp8266) Wi-Fi MCU.
+With some reverse engineering and hacking, we can get this switch online and connected to our home automation server by integrating its logic with an [Espressif](https://www.espressif.com/) *[ESP8266](https://www.espressif.com/en/products/socs/esp8266)* Wi-Fi MCU.
 Once connected, we can even interface with it using smart assistants like Alexa, Siri, and Google Home.

 ## Analyzing the board

 The first step in reverse-engineering a circuit is to take a glance at the board and find the main logic ICs.
-In this case, I identified the *[Microchip](https://www.microchip.com/) [PIC16F1823 8-bit microcontroller IC](https://www.digikey.com/en/products/detail/microchip-technology/PIC16F1823-I-SL/2258580)* as the main logic processor used in the Leviton *IPHS5-1LW*.
-For this project, the *PIC16F1823* will be our target for analyzing the circuit's logic, as well as tapping into and controlling its I/O.
+In this case, I identified the [Microchip](https://www.microchip.com/) *[PIC16F1823](https://www.digikey.com/en/products/detail/microchip-technology/PIC16F1823-I-SL/2258580)* 8-bit microcontroller IC as the main logic processor used in the Leviton *IPHS5-1LW* switch.
+The *PIC16F1823* will be our main target for analyzing and hacking the circuit's logic.

 ![]({{ site.baseurl }}/assets/img/2022/Hacking-Leviton-Fan-Humidity-Switch/05_15_2022_02-min.jpg)
 *Fig. 1 - Photo of the IPHS5-1LW logic board*

-Pictured above (*Fig. 1*) is a close-up shot of the low-voltage logic board found in the *Leviton IPHS5-1LW*.
+Pictured above (*Fig. 1*) is a close-up shot of the low-voltage logic board found in the Leviton *IPHS5-1LW*.
 The larger 14-pin IC in the top-right is the *PIC16F1823*.
 From this image, we can see several empty through-hole pads used for testing/probing in the factory where the board is assembled.
 These can be useful as probing points, as some of these have traces leading directly to the SMD pins on the *PIC15F1823*.

 Of course, the [datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/PIC12LF1822-16LF1823-Data-Sheet-40001413F.pdf) will tell us everything we need to know about each of the the I/O pins, as shown in the following diagram and chart pulled from the datasheet: